-The project consists of the development and implementation of proposed flight paths and a new controlled airspace volume for single runway operations at WSI.
+The project consists of the development and implementation of preliminary flight paths and a new controlled airspace volume for single runway operations at WSI.
 The project also includes the associated air traffic control and noise abatement procedures for eventual use by civil, commercial passenger and freight aircraft.
 The airspace and flight paths would be managed by the Air Navigation Services Provider (ANSP), Airservices Australia.

-The project involves flight paths for all-weather operations on Runway 05 and Runway 23 during the day (5:30 am to 11 pm) and night (11 pm to 5:30 am), as well as head-to-head Reciprocal Runway Operations (RRO) during night-time periods (when meteorological conditions and low flight demand permit) to minimise the number of residences subjected to potential noise disturbance.
+The project involves preliminary flight paths for all-weather operations on Runway 05 and Runway 23 during the day (5:30 am to 11 pm) and night (11 pm to 5:30 am), as well as head-to-head Reciprocal Runway Operations (RRO) during night-time periods (when meteorological conditions and low flight demand permit) to minimise the number of residences subjected to potential noise disturbance.

-The flight paths differ during the day and night.
-Flight paths at night differ to take advantage of the additional airspace capacity offered when the curfew for Sydney (Kingsford Smith) Airport is in force.
-The proposed flight paths are depicted in Figure 1.3 to Figure 1.7.
+The preliminary flight paths differ during the day and night.
+The preliminary flight paths at night differ to take advantage of the additional airspace capacity offered when the curfew for Sydney (Kingsford Smith) Airport is in force.
+The preliminary flight paths (as exhibited) are depicted in Figure 1.3 to Figure 1.7.